SteffenEger/dldh/README_2021.md

       * Lexical Semantic Change Discovery
       * Temporal Adaptation of BERT and Performance on Downstream Document Classification: Insights from Social Media
    * Poetry
+      * AI as Author – Bridging the Gap Between Machine Learning and Literary Theory
+      * Don't Go Far Off: An Empirical Study on Neural Poetry Translation
+      * DeepRapper: Neural Rap Generation with Rhyme and Rhythm Modeling
    * Social Bias & Social Science Applications
       * Changes in European Solidarity Before and During COVID-19: Evidence from a Large Crowd- and Expert-Annotated Twitter Dataset
       * Diachronic Analysis of German Parliamentary Proceedings: Ideological Shifts through the Lens of Political Biases